File Transfer Protocol Explained

 However, this default connection does not have any additional protection measures integrated.
 The protocol does not encrypt the traffic and sends usernames and passwords in clear text.
 Unfortunately, due to this, hackers can intercept the connection and attempt to steal users’ credentials and files.

 FTPS (File Transfer Protocol Secure) is an extension of the FTP protocol that makes it more secure.
 FTPS supports Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
 Essentially, FTPS can encrypt both control and data channels to ensure a secure connection.
+FTPS offers implicit transport layer security (TLS) and can employ explicit TLS for added security, highlighting the secure nature of the file transfer process.

 FTPES (explicit FTPS) uses port 21 to establish a secure SSL connection.
 In other words, the user first connects to the FTP server and requests to turn on the secure connection.
 That way, FTPES ensures data security and allows users to send sensitive information while protecting it from malicious actors.
+FTPES can also be configured as a password protected FTP, requiring a username and password to access the files.

 FTPS ensures a secure connection